wildercb/csai/README.md

 ## 1. Introduction

-MedServe is an advanced health assistant application designed to provide users with instant access to accurate, AI-powered health information.
+Med-friend is an advanced health assistant application designed to provide users with instant access to accurate, AI-powered health information.
 We combine the best publicly available health knowledge, with the best AI tools able to efficiently provide that knowledge as needed.
 The system combines modern web technologies with artificial intelligence to create an interactive and informative experience for users seeking health-related advice.

 ### Key Features:
 - AI-powered chat interface for health-related queries